 In the Web Address (Optional) field, you can enter in a web address that the users can visit to see detailed step-by-step instructions on what to do during the incident.
 This feature can be useful as the push notification screen is limited to 256 characters - having the users visit a web address can allow you to send through evacuation procedures to users.

 In the Notification Message field, you can create the notification message which you can push out to the users.
-Any changes to the notification message will display in the Message preview field.

 To send out the notification via SMS, tick the check-box for "Send SMS messages".
 The options menu will expand to display more settings.